 Evaluate Your Program’s Purpose

-By employing these five steps, your volunteer program can stay the course and boost resilience, even in the face of uncertainty.
-Be sure to visit the resources on managing your volunteer program during COVID-19.
+By employing these five steps, your volunteer program can stay resilient, even in the face of uncertainty.
+Be sure to visit the resources on managing your volunteer program during the COVID-19 pandemic.